psifertex/breaking_decompilers/index.md

 <!-- .slide: data-background-transition="none" data-background-color="#212121" data-background-size="contain" data-background-image="./images/chatgpt-how-compilers-work.png" -->

 Note: Yup, that's exactly how a compiler works.
 It turns out, that there's a ton of similarity between building a compiler and a decompiler.
 Which makes sense since they're both having to translate from one representation into another.
-Just turns out, one is about putting the sausage back into the pig.

 ----